evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Performance/_index.md

 ---
 title: Tesla Model 3 Performance
 linktitle: Model 3 Performance
-description: Tesla Model 3 Performance is an all-electric sedan with a WLTP range of up to 547 km (340 miles).
-EVKX.net have all the details.
+description: "Tesla Model 3 Performance is an all-electric sedan with a WLTP range of up to 547 km (340 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---